 Post COVID-19 decisions on education around the world are expected to change the education sector of every country.
-This is expected to affect schools at the pre-tertiary and university levels, Teachers, none teaching staff, all other businesses providing logistics deal directly and indirectly to educational institutions.
-These calls for leadership in dealing with both the foreseen and unforeseen challenges
+This is expected to affect schools at the pre-tertiary and university levels, Teachers, none teaching staff, all other businesses providing logistics and dealing directly and indirectly with educational institutions.
+This calls for leadership in dealing with both the foreseen and unforeseen challenges.

 Universities and colleges that are agile and those that can build new competencies using strategic thinking, available resources and improve on their already existing competencies and capabilities will stay relevant, however, for those who fail to take action now against the uncertain future will lose steam and fall out of the competition for students.

 Likely post COVID-19 decisions that will be taken will affect the education calendar.
-Some of the decisions to expect around the world are presenter here by our team on Education content on newsghana24.
+Some of the decisions to expect around the world are presented here by our team on Education content on newsghana24.

 These projections are envisaged given the current coronavirus pandemic.

 1. Vacations will be shorter and in many instances just a few days or weeks to make for the time lost.
 Universities will find it difficult to reduce the content of the current semester affected by the COVID-19.
 At worse, students will have to sacrifice their vacations when this pandemic is hopefully over.

 2. Visiting Lecturers’ demand will fall for the next year due to the coronavirus until the WHO declares the COVID-19 cured, under control or not a threat to the nations across the world.
 Many such lecturers will be reluctant to travel and new online platforms for distance education or online degrees will become the preferred mode of education.

 Universities and colleges that are able to leverage on technology will reap the benefits in the area of increased enrolment, improved financial standing among others.
 The multiplier effect of this would be an increase in courses and programmes.